top of page

 Dilemma

-The original logo wasn’t scaleable and didn’t lend itself to the parent and child-related content space.
+The original logo wasn’t scalable and didn’t lend itself to the parent and child-related content space.
 It was moved towards being more scientific and unapproachable.
 Essentially, the client wanted to revamp the brand to feel more relatable to the majority.

 Progress and Updates